01.02 – Objectives

 --:--

 When it comes to health, what is commonly and typically seen does not make it normal… in fact, it is a direct example of what is abnormal.
+Strangely, however, the more common something becomes, the more we tend to consider it to be ‘normal’.
+Be careful with what is considered normal!

 Keep these more accurate definitions in mind as you proceed through your studies.
 Full comprehension of the meanings of words, and their use, is important.